 Martinsburg is a medium-sized city located in the state of West Virginia.
-With a population of 17,700 people and eight constituent neighborhoods, Martinsburg is the ninth largest community in West Virginia.
-Martinsburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 17,687 people and eight constituent neighborhoods, Martinsburg is the ninth largest community in West Virginia.
+Martinsburg has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Martinsburg real estate is some of the most expensive in West Virginia, although Martinsburg house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Martinsburg isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Martinsburg are a mix of both white- and blue-collar jobs.
-Overall, Martinsburg is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Martinsburg who work in office and administrative support (13.57%), sales jobs (10.69%), and management occupations (9.78%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Martinsburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Martinsburg is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Martinsburg who work in office and administrative support (14.97%), sales jobs (11.80%), and management occupations (9.50%).